Ever walked into a meeting and felt the room freeze the second someone asked, “What’s on your mind?”

 - Did I define a clear purpose for the opening space?

-- Is the question meant for the group’s size and context?
+- Is the question made for the group’s size and context?

 - Do I have a plan to capture and act on the responses?